 Installing a New Bathroom Vanity

-by Derek Crowden on Sep 15, 2014
+by Boris Dzhingarov on Sep 15, 2014

 With all the use that our vanities receive, it’s little wonder that we must occasionally replace on.
-Maybe you just want a new look to your old bathroom.
+Maybe you just want a new look for your old bathroom.
 Putting in a new vanity can be an economical solution.
 We’ll show you how to go about it below.
 If you do any household repairs at all, you can likely handle this task.

 Pull Out the Old Vanity

-.
 After you’ve turned off the water to this unit, unhook all the plumbing attached to the old vanity’s fixtures.
 You’ll want to have a plastic vessel to catch extra water beneath these pipes.
 You may have to cut holes in the bottom of your new vanity to make room for the household pipes to lead water to the faucet.
 If your old shutoff valves don’t work, you’ll have to turn off the main water supply valve and replace them before fitting the new unit.
 Now carefully pry, unscrew, or shimmy your old vanity until it is no longer stuck in place.
 Remove it from the bathroom.

 Repair Paint and Wall Issues.

 Now that the old vanity is out of the way, patch and repaint any problem patches you see on your newly exposed wall.
 You may need to remove and clean up areas of caulk gunk leftover from your vanity.
 Consult relevant material if your repairs and touching-up are more serious than what is hinted at here.

 Measure the Space